 Meat from ducks has a distinct flavor and is a good source of protein, iron, and vital fatty acids.
 Before cooking, trimming any extra skin and fat is important.

 Start with small doses of these alternative protein sources to see how your dog responds before adding more.
-Keep an eye out for any allergy or sensitivity symptoms.
-Additionally, check with your dog’s veterinarian to ensure the alternatives suit its nutritional and medical requirements.
+Watch for allergy or sensitivity symptoms.
+You can add frozen squid dog treats or formulated omega-3 supplements to boost your pup’s health.

 Last Words